Strategy moves at the speed of trust.

 But strategy is not a side project.
 It is a way of working.

 When strategy gets placed in its own silo, disconnected from daily operations, team meetings, decision-making, shared language, and communication rhythms, it begins to stall almost immediately.
+Execution requires integration.

 That means the strategy must live inside: